jasp-stats/jaspAudit/inst/help/auditClassicalBenfordsLaw.md

 - Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.
   - Confidence: The confidence level used in the explanatory text.

+#### Report
+- Tables
+  - Frequency table: Displays a table of the observed frequencies of the requested digits in the data alongside their expected frequencies under the reference distribution.
+  - Matched rows: Shows a table of the rows in the data that match their requested digit(s) to the number in <i>Digit</i>.
+    - Digit: Digit(s) to match.

+- Plots
+  - Observed vs. expected: Produces a plot that shows the observed distribution of digits in the population compared to the expected distribution under the Benford's law or the uniform distribution.

 ### Output
 ---